open-ce/open-ce/doc/README.build_env.md

 Build conda environment as part of Open-CE

 positional arguments:
   env_config_file       Environment config file.
-This should be a YAML
+This should be a YAML file
-                        filedescribing the package environment you wish to build.
-A collectionof files exist under the envs directory.
+                        describing the package environment you wish to build.
+                        A collection of files exist under the envs directory.

 optional arguments:
   -h, --help            show this help message and exit